icamys/whois-parser/README.md

 Extendable whois parser written in Go.

-**This project is in development stage and is not ready for production systems usage.**
+**This project is in development stage and is not ready for production systems usage.
+Any support will be appreciated.**

 #### Installation